 With regards to health, safety and wellbeing, the Board is updated monthly on safety performance and risk management.
 Trained mental health first aiders are available to all colleagues, which is complemented by Hobbycraft’s partnership with retailTRUST, a charity that provides practical and emotional support.
 The group also operates flexible working arrangements, which all colleagues are invited to apply for.

 The Board is briefed on major contract negotiations with key suppliers and a formal policy is in place to govern the contract approval process.
 A balance is sought between the need to obtain value for money, to maintain or improve quality of service and to foster strong relationships with key suppliers.
 Any new suppliers are subject to a due diligence review, determining their ability to supply the products or service with acceptable quality, along with their financial stability and their legal and ethical position.

 The Board is focused on meeting all regulatory obligations and strives for best practice in that regard, with decision-making informed by regular dialogues with regulatory bodies, such as the Chartered Trading Standards Institute.
 Hobbycraft manages its tax affairs proactively to comply with tax legislation, engaging with HMRC where required and seeking expert advice from qualified tax professionals.
-Full information on risk management and regulatory compliance is included in the accounts of Hobbycraft Group Limited, which are publicly available and can be obtained from 7 Enterprise Way, Aviation Park, Hurn International Airport, Christchurch, Dorset, BH23 6HG.
+Full information on risk management and regulatory compliance is included in the accounts of Hobbycraft Group Limited, which are publicly available and can be obtained from 7 Enterprise Way, Aviation Park, Bournemouth International Airport, Christchurch, Dorset, BH23 6HG.

-The CFO is responsible for managing the relationships with our bank, insurance provider and credit rating agencies, and for the group’s cash and debt management and financing activities.
+The CFO is responsible for managing the relationships with our lenders, insurance provider and credit rating agencies, and for the group’s cash and debt management and financing activities.
 The CFO provides regular reports to the Board on these activities, including plans to ensure appropriate access to debt capital and monitoring headroom on facilities.